-Cells 1 to 8 are located in the west wing and Cells 9 to 16 are in the east wing.
+Federal-Mogul is permitted to operate a total of sixteen dynamometer cells.
+Cells 1 to 8 are in the west wing and Cells 9 to 16 are in the east wing.
 Each of the test cells is equipped with fuel lines that can accommodate gasoline, diesel and E-85.
 E-85 (a gasoline/ethanol blend) is tracked as gasoline for calculation of emission and material throughput.
-A variety of engines types and sizes, ranging from 250 to 600 brake-horsepower (bhp) are tested.
+A variety of engine types and sizes, ranging from 250 to 600 brake-horsepower (bhp) are tested.
 During testing, the engine is connected to a dynamometer that simulates a vehicle load on the engine.
 Testing can last for a few hours up to several days in duration.
 The type of testing is specified by the clients and could include Developmental, Deep Thermal Shock, and Durability.